Here's which celebrity was voted off Strictly Come Dancing 2021 on Sunday night

-Who left Strictly this week?
+Who left Strictly last night?
 Here's which celebrity was voted off Strictly Come Dancing 2021 on Sunday night

-Strictly Come Dancing 2021 saw the departure of its sixth celebrity from the BBC ballroom dance competition on Sunday night – here’s who left after finishing in the bottom two
+Strictly Come Dancing 2021 saw the departure of its seventh celebrity from the BBC ballroom dance competition on Sunday night – here’s who left after finishing in the bottom two

-The seventh week of Strictly Come Dancing saw the departure of another popular celebrity from the BBC dance show as the 19th series of the show continues.
+The eighth week of Strictly Come Dancing saw the departure of another celebrity from the BBC dance show as the 19th series of the show continues.

-The dancing competition has reached the halfway point in week seven of the show, which means the departure of the latest celeb has cut the contestant numbers in half.
+After last week’s dramatic showdown saw another celebrity favourite make a shock exit from the competition, as Olympic swimmer Adam Peaty danced out of the competition with professional dance partner Katya Jones, Sunday night’s results show on 14th November saw another tense dance-off between two popular couples.

 Read More

-Here’s who became the sixth celebrity to leave Strictly Come Dancing 2021 this weekend – and what happened.
+Here’s who became the seventh celebrity to leave Strictly Come Dancing 2021 this weekend – and what happened.

 What happened on Strictly this weekend?